Frequently Asked Questions about Kent Mountain Adventure Center

-A. The minimum age for a kmac lead guide is 23.
+A. The minimum age for a KMAC lead guide is 23.
 They possess current certifications in Wilderness First Aid and CPR, and all have a keen interest in climbing.
 Youth Program guides are hired for their ability to relate to young people.
 Every staff member has demonstrated proficiency in hiking, climbing, route finding, camping, and group management.
 They also must possess a strict safety constitution and adhere personally to the KMAC approach and philosophy in climbing and working with young people.

 Q. What kind of training do your guides and instructors have?

-A. All KMAC guides participate in staff training clinics at the start of every season.
+A. All KMAC guides participate in multi-day staff training clinics at the start of every season.
 These clinics address specific sites and terrain that KMAC operates on.
 For rock climbing we simulate classes and set up “top rope” anchors and systems for peer critique and evaluation.
 We often work off of handouts and discuss all aspects of KMAC risk management from the emotional safety of students, to “escaping the belay” at the top of a rappel.
-Some guides have received training and/or certifications form the American Mountain Guides Association.
+Our guides have received training and/or certifications form the American Mountain Guides Association.

 Q. How long have you been in business?